piroor/tweet.sh/README.md

  * `post`: posts a new tweet.
  * `search`: searches tweets.
+ * `watch-mentions`: watches mentions and executes handlers for each mention.

 If you hope to see detailed logs, run the script with an environment variable `DEBUG`, like: